 As part of our communications to students, we are operating a Good Neighbour campaign, in which we encourage students to recognise and embrace their responsibility to the community and the role they can play in keeping everyone safe.

 Many students will have formed new households when moving into both University and private accommodation.
-We are encouraging students to take responsibility for each other and the communities they live in by observing social distancing outside of households, maintaining good hygiene practice, implementing cleaning rotas within their accommodation, and strictly adhering to government protocol around contact tracing and self-isolation.
+We are encouraging students to take responsibility for each other and the communities they live in by respecting each other's space, maintaining good hygiene practice, implementing cleaning rotas within their accommodation, and strictly adhering to government protocol around contact tracing and self-isolation.

 As in previous years, our Street Marshal scheme will have a regular presence on Wednesdays, Fridays and Saturdays in residential areas.
 This has been brought in earlier than usual to provide a reassuring presence for the students returning to their residences on and off campus and the local community, and we will continue to carefully monitor their reports to us.
 We also continue to work with other community partners through the HE/FE Community (strategic) Group, which includes representatives from local authorities, the Police and landlords.